PujithaJ-02/PujithaJ-02/README.md

 ```

 💬 *Always glad to nerd out over models, data pipelines, or a tricky SQL query — and open to AI/ML &amp; Data Science roles. **Drop me a line, my inbox is open.** ✶*

 ---

-### 🎓 Research & education

-> **Graduate Researcher — Master's Thesis · CSUN** &nbsp;·&nbsp; Sep 2025 – May 2026
-> First author · Accepted at IEEE SMC · Nominated — Outstanding Graduate Research Award
-> Built **CMXD**, an adversarial deepfake-detection framework that catches attacks by measuring the divergence between gradient-attribution maps from XceptionNet and EfficientNet-B4 — then trained a 5-channel ResNet-50 on PGD attacks alone that generalized to **5 unseen attack types at 99%+ detection accuracy**, with no retraining.

-> **Graduate Research Assistant · CSUN** &nbsp;·&nbsp; Feb 2026 – May 2026
-> First author · Under review (FMLDS)
-> Zero-shot benchmarking of unsupervised vision models for object counting in precision agriculture, with custom annotation tooling and an open evaluation framework. *More to come on publication.*

-> **Credit-Card Fraud Detection with ML & DL** &nbsp;·&nbsp; Published · IJETMS
-> Benchmarked 7 models on 284K transactions (0.17% fraud) with ADASYN rebalancing, scored on minority-class precision &amp; recall — best F1 **0.95**.

-🎓 M.S.
-Computer Science, CSUN — **3.9/4.0 (Honors)** · 2024–2026 &nbsp;|&nbsp; 🎓 B.Tech, Annamacharya Institute — **8.86/10** · 2019–2023

----